rmoralespp/pymince/README.md

 ```
 timed_block(name, logger=None)

-Logger the duration of the handled context.
+Log the duration of the handled context.

 Examples:
     import logging